jeanCarloMachado/whatnext/README.md

 3. energy level that you need to study it
 4. optional description of what to do in the next session

-The output of the program will a contextualized list of priorities to study at the moment
+The output of the program will a contextualized list of priorities to study at the moment.
+The most important one's will be on the top.

 ![output](https://i.imgur.com/KJqNfJC.png)